Skip to content

 What Is an IRS Written Information Security Plan?

-An IRS Written Information Security Plan (WISP) is a formal, documented policy that tax professionals must maintain to protect client data from unauthorized access, theft, or destruction.
+An IRS Written Information Security Plan (WISP) is a formal, written document that every tax professional must maintain to protect client data from unauthorized access, theft, or destruction.
 The legal obligation originates from the Gramm-Leach-Bliley Act (GLBA), which classifies tax preparers as financial institutions subject to the FTC Safeguards Rule (16 CFR Part 314).
 Under this framework, every tax professional who receives, maintains, processes, or transmits taxpayer data must have a WISP in place.

 Tax Data Security By The Numbers